Kaholo/kaholo-plugin-aws-s3/README.md

 1. Access Key ID (Vault) **Required if not in settings** - The ID of the access key of the IAM user to authenticate with.
 2. Access Key Secret (Vault) **Required if not in setting** - The access key secret of the IAM user to authenticate with.
 3. Region (Autocomplete) **Required if not in setting** -  Make this request in the specified region.
-4. Bucket (Autocomplete) **Optional** - The bucket to get it's static website hosting configuration.
+4. Bucket (Autocomplete) **Required** - The bucket to get it's static website hosting configuration.
 [Learn More](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)

 ## Method: Disable Bucket Website Hosting